Drive Firmware Security - Overview

 So as mentioned in section Boot Process in safe mode software tools can use vendor-specific features to load firmware into memory, but how do those features work?
 They use something called Vendor Unique Commands (VUCs), also known as Vendor Specific Commands (VSCs).
 In any command set used by drives some subset of commands are reserved as vendor specific, these commands are available for drive vendors to use for whatever functionality they like.
 Some forms of VUCs can be more complicated, and instead of using those reserved command codes implement special features within the standard command set, such as magic parameters to activate some alternate functionality, others can use sub-protocols transported within the standard command set such as ATA SMART Command Transport (SCT).

 VUCs are not something unique to a drive's safe mode, but are something vendors also implement in standard firmware versions too, providing commands available during normal drive operation.
 These commands can allow access to low-level engineering features and firmware internals, including reading/writing controller memory, direct access to physical flash, and configuring internal drive parameters.
-VUCs are usually undocumented and intended for internal use by the vendor, however through leaked information or reverse engineering can sometimes be discovered and used.
+VUCs are usually undocumented and intended for internal use by the vendor, however, through leaked information or reverse engineering can sometimes be discovered and used.
 All modern storage drives have some form of VUCs implemented, across all drive types including SATA and NVMe, as vendors consider them an essential tool for drive manufacturing and diagnostics.

 Security